pratyushsingh9796/BTCOM/README.md

 Steps to reproduce:

-1. Clone this repository in local
+1. Clone this repository in local.
-2. Open the repository folder in the Pycharm IDE (File --> Open --> Folder Path)
+2. Open the repository folder in the Pycharm IDE (File --> Open --> Folder Path).
-3. Setup virtual environment in your directory
+3. Setup virtual environment in your directory.
+4. Intall dependencies based on the requirement file (pip install -r requirements.txt).
+5. Execute Python script (python main.py).

 Language- Python